Helping you grow closer to God

 Some of us need the difficulty we are in to woo us, to make us dependent, and to bring us back into vital relationship with Jesus.

 And so the question I would ask you is: whose purpose and agenda are you most eager to fulfill?
 When you look at your time and your schedule, your money – whose agenda?
 Whose purpose?
 Yours or God’s?
 That’s heavy.
-But God is working in our life.
-He is doing a great thing.
-And we can choose joy.
+But God is working in our life, He is doing a great thing.